Duration: 4 days including assessment

 - Supervisors and foremen.

 To be on this course, you must have a comprehensive knowledge of modern arboricultural practice, particularly relating to tree climbing and rigging techniques and the associated equipment used in such operations.

 Please Note: For persons carrying out a thorough examination they must have appropriate practical and theoretical knowledge and experience of the arboricultural lifting equipment to be thoroughly examined.

 - Identification marking

 - Glossary of terms & abbreviations

-Learners will also receive a Lantra Awards Certificate of Attendance for attending the training part of this course.
+Learners will also receive a Lantra Awards Certificate of Attendance.